aws/aws-cdk/packages/@aws-cdk/cdk/README.md

 In order to enable additional controls a Tags can specifically include or exclude a CloudFormation Resource Type, propagate tags for an autoscaling group, and use priority to override the default precedence.
-See the `TagAspectProps` interface for more details.
+See the `TagProps` interface for more details.

 #### applyToLaunchedInstances